corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 1. Validate all existing transactions (per node).
 See [Validate transactions]({{< relref "#validate-transactions" >}}).
 2. Upgrade any custom CorDapps running on the Corda 4.11 node to work with Java 17 and Kotlin 1.9.
 See [Upgrade 4.11 CorDapps]({{< relref "#upgrade-411-cordapps" >}}).
 3. Preserve old CorDapp contracts in a new folder called `legacy-contracts`.
-See [Mixed networks]({{< relref "#mixed-networks" >}}).
+See [Add the legacy contracts folder to mixed networks]({{< relref "#add-the-legacy-contracts-folder-to-mixed-networks" >}}).
    {{< note >}}
-   Mixed networks only.
-If you plan on upgrading all nodes on your network to 4.12, then this step is not required.
+   This step is for mixed networks only.
+It is not required if you plan on upgrading all nodes on your network to 4.12.
    {{< /note >}}

 ### Validate transactions